clipperhouse/gen/README.md

 ## What’s this?

 `gen` is code-generation tool for Go.
-It's intended to offer generics-like functionality on your types.
+It’s intended to offer generics-like functionality on your types.

 Out of the box, it offers LINQ/underscore/js-inspired methods as well as some handy containers.

 It also offers third-party, runtime extensibility via [typewriters](http://godoc.org/github.com/clipperhouse/gen/typewriter).

 ####[Introduction and docs…](http://clipperhouse.github.io/gen/)